Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-* Fixed: Performance issues when the forum has a lot of posts/topics
+* Fixed: Performance issues in unread-logic when a forum has a lot of posts/topics
 * Fixed: Wrong default values for dates in database
 * Performance improvements and code optimizations
 = 1.10.0 =